Make A Booking Call Now

 Maximum penalty for section 107(1) of the Liquor Control Reform Act 1998

-The offence of Person Who is Not a Licensee Sell Liquor or Offer Liquor for Sale (s107(1) of the Liquor Control Reform Act 1998) carries a fine of 240 penalty units (around $38,685.60 at the time of print) or two years imprisonment as the highest possible sentence.
+The offence of Person Who is Not a Licensee Sell Liquor or Offer Liquor for Sale (s107(1) of the Liquor Control Reform Act 1998) carries a fine of 240 penalty units ($50,184 as at 2026-27) or two years imprisonment as the highest possible sentence.

 Other important resources